Ask City Leaders to Develop No-Waste Policies

 For these reasons, a crucial step cities can take to prevent further environmental degradation and curb climate change is to enact zero waste policies.
 San Francisco has been one of the leading cities in the US in the movement towards zero waste commitments, since the city first committed to zero waste by 2020 in 2002.
 Although the city has not met their zero waste goal, reaching about a 60% diversion rate of waste sent to landfills in 2012, and which has now declined to 51% in 2019 largely due to population increases, the city still has an impressive set of policies aimed at waste reduction that Duluth could replicate.
 For example, in 2001 San Francisco began providing city residents with curbside composting bins in addition to recycling bins, and in 2009, made composting and recycling mandatory.
 Other policies, such as the Food Service Waste Reduction Ordinance of 2007, which required restaurants to use compostable or recyclable take-out containers and ordinances that banned plastic bags and other hard to recycle plastics, have allowed San Francisco to significantly reduce the amount of waste it sends to landfills.

 According to the Bag It Duluth campaign, an effort of Duluth citizens, organizations and businesses committed to reducing plastic use in the city, Duluthians use on average $550,000 to $2,000,000 worth of single-use plastic grocery bags annually.
 These plastic bags and other plastic waste such as styrofoam and plastic straws are dangerous to the environment, especially to Lake Superior and the Great Lakes, which accumulate over 20 million pounds of plastics annually.
-Bag It Duluth proposes a fee on single-use plastic and paper bags, as well as a ban on Polystyrene foam food and beverage containers throughout the city.
+Bag It Duluth proposed a fee on single-use plastic and paper bags, as well as a ban on Polystyrene foam food and beverage containers throughout the city.
+The City of Duluth passed an ordinance requiring retailers to charge a carryout bag fee of 5 cents per bag, that took effect on October 15th, 2021.
+However, we can’t stop here.
 Policies like these can move Duluth towards a zero waste future.

 Did you take this action?
 Report it!